rogerhu/compsci_guides/Distribute-Coins-in-Binary-Tree.md

 **⚠️ Common Mistakes**
 - Choosing the wrong traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - Suppose you attempted Level-order traversal, how would you determine the number of coins needed to be moved?

 - We need a helper method to retain the total number of moves during the recursive calls.

 ## 4: I-mplement